 Is Costa Rica for you?
 Costa Rica is a magical country.
 It is a perfect fit for some and a not so great fit for others.
 It’s not as inexpensive as it used to be, where is?
 Getting anything done, especially if it involves the government, can be slow and frustrating (like in the US).
 There are natural phenomena that must be taken into consideration: a volcano burping smoke can shut down the airport … for days.
 Earthquakes can be strong enough to cause damage and injury, and rainy season can bring mudslides and cause flooding.
 So, if these negative things will make your life miserable, don’t move to Costa Rica.
 If, on the other hand, you can look past the negatives and value cultural differences, unparalleled natural beauty and wildlife, and want an adventure, then Costa Rica could be an excellent choice.
 Go visit for a couple of months, don’t do tourist things, treat the time as if you want to live there and are not on a vacation, then see how you feel about a move.

-After our Appalachian Trail hike, we house-sat in Traverse City for 6 months (for a couple who hiked the Appalachia Trail) and then we spent some time in Europe walking the 500-mile Camino de Santiago in Spain (with a few short stops in Paris and Madrid).
+After our Appalachian Trail hike, we house-sat in Traverse City for 6 months (for a couple who hiked the Appalachia Trail) and then we spent some time in Europe walking the 500-mile Camino de Santiago in Spain (with visits in Paris beforehand and Madrid, afterwards).

 So, what’s next?
 We really enjoyed the thru-hiking experience and would like to support the hiking community in some way.
-We just relocated to Western North Carolina and are thinking about opening a hiker hostel along the Appalachian Trail!
+We have relocated to Western North Carolina and opened a hiker hostel along the Appalachian Trail!
 It is our way of staying involved in the hiking community.
 We are loving it, you can check out our hostel and recent blog posts here: https://chicaandsunsets.com.